LiamProbert/Pi5-Homelab/software-setup.md

 nvme0n1     238.5G  BG6 KIOXIA 256GB
 ```

 This confirmed the X1001 adapter and PCIe connection were working correctly.
-The blue LED on the X1001 confirms power but does not confirm communication — `lsblk` is the reliable check.
+The blue LED on the X1001 confirms power but does not confirm communication, `lsblk` is the reliable check.

----

 ## Cloning the SD Card to NVMe